Civic Responsibility

 Remember our mission?
 (If you don’t, here’s a refresher.)
 To accomplish it, we support the healthy development of children and young people so they can be self-sufficient and capable of achieving economic freedom as adults.

-BUT CONSIDER THIS: Economic freedom isn’t possible without two extremely important things: a democracy in which each citizen’s freedom is guaranteed, and open and free markets where individuals can create value through goods and services that benefit others.
+BUT CONSIDER THIS: Economic freedom isn’t possible without a few extremely important things: a democracy in which each citizen’s freedom is guaranteed; open and free markets where individuals can create value through goods and services that benefit others; and the ability for individuals to be philanthropic and share their wealth in the manner they choose.

-Those two things don’t happen by some happy accident.
+These things don’t happen by accident.
 It requires citizens to do their part to maintain and protect them.

 And it’s at the local level that civic responsibility potentially has the greatest impact.
 We have long believed in the importance of young people being engaged in their communities, of having a voice, taking the lead, and making a difference.
 Likewise, we think it’s vital for them to have an understanding of their local government, of the issues affecting their community, and how government and citizens can work together to address those issues — because young people have so much that they can contribute!